facebookexperimental/Robyn/README.md

 ![Refresh time-series fit](figures/plt3.png?raw=true)

 ### Reporting model refresh decompsition & ROAS
 Decomposition of all predictors per build.
-The baseline varibale is the sum of all prophet variables (trend, season, weekday, holiday) and the intercept.
-It's often more intuitive to look at baseline varibale due to the possible intercept drop in the Ridge regression and the effect shift between these baseline variables. **All data is simulated and don't have real-life implication.**
+The baseline variable is the sum of all prophet variables (trend, season, weekday, holiday) and the intercept.
+It's often more intuitive to look at baseline variable due to the possible intercept drop in the Ridge regression and the effect shift between these baseline variables. **All data is simulated and don't have real-life implication.**

 ![Refresh decompsition & ROAS](figures/plt4.png?raw=true)